fzh200001/fzh200001.github.io/_pages/about.md

 I hold a Master of Public Policy from UC San Diego’s School of Global Policy and Strategy, and a Bachelor's degree in Agricultural Economics from Zhejiang University.

 My research interests lie broadly in **international trade**, **environmental economics**, and **industrial policy**, especially how global value chains interact with the energy transition.
-I'm currently applying to PhD programs for Fall 2026 in economics, agricultural economics, and public policy.
+I'm currently applying to PhD programs for Fall 2026 in public policy, political science, and agricultural economics.

 Previously, I worked on projects related to:
 - Clean energy commodity trade in Indo-Pacific region under political economy context